EssentialGG/Elementa/docs/components.md

 The `GraphStyle` class has many more configuration options that aren't shown above.
 Check it out [here](../src/main/kotlin/club/sk1er/elementa/components/graph/GraphStyle.kt)!

-### TreeView
+### TreeListComponent

-The [TreeView](../src/main/kotlin/club/sk1er/elementa/components/TreeView.kt) is a component which allows the display of information in a tree.
+The [TreeListComponent](../src/main/kotlin/club/sk1er/elementa/components/TreeListComponent.kt) is a component which allows the display of information in a tree.
 It allows the user to provide a tree-like UIComponent hierarchy, as well as a component to use as the "arrow" (the icon that is clicked to expand or contract a node), and takes care of the component layout.

-To start, you will need a class that inherits from the abstract [TreeNode](../src/main/kotlin/club/sk1er/elementa/components/TreeView.kt) class.
+To start, you will need a class that inherits from the abstract [TreeNode](../src/main/kotlin/club/sk1er/elementa/components/TreeListComponent.kt) class.
 A node that simply displays some text would look like the following:

 ```kotlin